Simple Solutions to Prevent Stormwater Pollution

 Tune-up – Well-maintained vehicles pollute less – a great incentive to keep them serviced!
-Some cities and counties even have curbside pickup.

 Check for Leaks – Even a small leak of oil, antifreeze, or other toxic auto fluid can find its way into a storm drain.
 Get your leaks fixed as soon as possible.
-In the event of a spill, soak up fluids with kitty litter and disposed of it at a hazardous waste facility.
+In the event of a spill, soak up fluids with kitty litter and disposed of them at a hazardous waste facility.

 Birds and airplanes are supposed to fly through the air—not trash and debris!

 Cigarette butts are the most littered item on California’s highways.
 They contain toxic chemicals and also are a fire hazard.
 Due to their size and lightweight nature, they can easily wash down storm drains when it rains.
-Properly extinguish your cigarette butts in an ash tray, then properly dispose to a trash or cigarette receptacle.
+Properly extinguish your cigarette butts in an ash tray, then properly dispose in a trash or cigarette receptacle.